open-ephys/onix1-bonsai-docs/README.md

 If there are discrepancies between local and remote builds:

 * Confirm local and remote docfx versions are consistent.
 This inconsistency can occur when, for example, running `docfx` instead of `dotnet docfx` or running `dotnet tool restore --configfile <configfile>` on another config file other than the one in this repo.
-* Clear the local files to remove any cached files that aren't available remotely.
+* Clear any locally cached files that aren't available remotely.
 Such files exist in the `api` directory (though care to not delete the `.gitignore` in that directory), the `_site` directory, and the workflows directory.
+Run `./docfx-util.ps1 -c` to clean artifacts from previous builds.

 ## Docs Maintainability